robinvanpoppel/git-tfs-authors/README.md

 # Introduction
-git-tfs-authors is a simple tool to create an authors file, which you can use with the git-tfs clone command.
+git-tfs-authors is a small utility to create an authors file, which you can use with the git-tfs clone command.
+It'll create a file with entries in the form of.

+    DOMAIN\123123 = Doe, John <john.doe@company.com>
+    DOMAIN\234234 = Doe, Jane <jane.doe@company.com>

 ## Synopsis